How is IoT Changing Inventory Management

 You might also like to read about IoT Enabled Energy Conservation

 Fleet Inventory Management:

 If an organization’s catalog involves equipment and vehicle fleets, then the IoT is very helpful.
-Tracking mechanisms utilization GPS locations to gather data about where the equipment or fleet vehicles are always.
-This data assists in analyzes the usage of the tracked items and helps prevent loss or unofficial use.
+Tracking mechanisms utilize GPS locations to gather data about where the equipment or fleet vehicles are always.
+This data assists in analyzing the usage of the tracked items and helps prevent loss or unofficial use.